martelosaurus/autotex/README.md

 autotex is a simple command line tool for rapidly initializing and compiling LaTeX documents.
+Currently, it's more of a learning project so that I can't write CLIs in the future.

 To install, make a symbolic link in /bin/ to autotex and chmod autotex.
 Currently assumes that the user has vim and evince installed.

 ```markdown
 usage: autotex [-h] [-a _] [-b _] [-l _] [-e] [-r] [-f] [-i] [-d]